 i Employment relationship

-Article 319 et seq. of the Code of Obligations sets out the mandatory, semi-mandatory and optional provisions relating to individual employment contracts.
-An individual employment contract can, basically, be made in writing, orally, or even implicitly (with a few exceptions, such as apprenticeship contracts, which must be in writing) and the law stipulates no time limits with regard to the conclusion of an employment contract.
-However, certain provisions must be agreed in writing if the parties want to deviate from the provisions set forth in the Code of Obligations (e.g., notice periods or probation periods).
+Article 319 et seq. of the CO sets out the mandatory, semi-mandatory and optional provisions relating to individual employment contracts.
+An individual employment contract can be made in writing, orally or even implicitly (with a few exceptions, such as apprenticeship contracts, which must be in writing) and the law stipulates no time limits with regard to the conclusion of an employment contract.
+However, certain provisions must be agreed in writing if the parties want to deviate from the provisions set forth in the CO (e.g., notice periods or probation periods).
 Collective bargaining agreements may also stipulate that deviations from the provisions must be set out in writing.

-Furthermore, Article 330b of the Code of Obligations states that for employment relationships with an indefinite term or with a term of more than a month, the employer must provide the following information in written form to the employee no later than one month after the starting date:
+Furthermore, Article 330b of the CO states that for employment relationships with an indefinite term or with a term of more than a month, the employer must provide the following information in written form to the employee no later than one month after the starting date:

-- d salary (including bonuses, allowances, and other remuneration); and
+- salary (including bonuses, allowances and other remuneration); and

-- b rules on probation and notice periods that deviate from the law;
+- rules on probation and notice periods that deviate from the law;

-- d rules on continued payment of wages when ill or pregnant; and
+- rules on continued payment of wages when ill or pregnant; and

-- e other specific agreements made during contractual negotiations (e.g., non-compete agreements).
+- other specific agreements made during contractual negotiations (e.g., non-compete agreements).